coozoo/qtjsondiff/README.md

 ## Comparison modes

 Parent+Child pair - slow but it will find first occurance of pair and no matter how deep they're inside JSONs.
-It will be very slow if JSON are significantly different.
+It will be very slow if JSONs are significantly different.

-Full Path - much faster mode (switched by default) it search for absolute path and type.
+Full Path - much faster mode (switched by default) it searches for absolute path and type.
 It will be faster if JSONs are significantly different.

 ## Special thanks to this projects: